E-commerce

 Scalability

-Moving from a few orders per day to thousands requires queues, idempotency, and monitoring: plan ahead before the first seasonal peak.
+Moving from a few orders per day to thousands requires queues, idempotence, and monitoring: anticipate before the first seasonal peak.

 Team training

-Tools are only as good as operators sharing the same definition of “shipped” or “in dispute.”
+Tools are only worth it if operators share the same definition of « shipped » or « in dispute ».

 Single cockpit

-Even if several tools coexist, giving operations teams an aggregated view or a single case number brings peace of mind.
+Even if several tools coexist, giving operations staff an aggregated view or a single case number brings peace of mind.

-Common statuses include pending payment, paid, being prepared, shipped, delivered, canceled, refunded.
-Exact labels vary; what matters is the shared semantics across teams and integrations.
+Common statuses include awaiting payment, paid, preparing, shipped, delivered, canceled, refunded.
+Exact labels vary; what matters is the semantics shared between teams and integrations.

 Some orders remain "under review" before acceptance: the customer should see an honest message without revealing internal criteria.